Find Affordable College Courses

 The colleges and universities below are the most popular for psychology majors pursuing a master's degree.

-Our analysis found University of Wisconsin - Milwaukee to be the most popular school for psychology students who want to pursue a master’s degree in Wisconsin.
-UWM is a very large public school located in the large city of Milwaukee.
+Our 2023 rankings named University of Wisconsin - Milwaukee the most popular school in Wisconsin for psychology students working on their master’s degree.
+UWM is a fairly large public school located in the city of Milwaukee.

 Women make up 71% of the psychology majors at the school.

-You’ll be in good company if you decide to attend University of Wisconsin - Madison.
-It ranked #2 on our 2023 Most Popular Psychology Master’s Degree Schools in Wisconsin list.
+Out of the 16 schools in Wisconsin that were part of this year’s ranking, University of Wisconsin - Madison landed the # 2 spot on the list.
 UW - Madison is a fairly large public school located in the city of Madison.

 About 74% of the students majoring in psychology at the school are women while 26% are male.